Job Listing

 • Job benefits: Paid Time Off (PTO)

-• Physical Demands / Work Environment: This in-person training opportunity is located in the National Capital Region and includes a combination of office work and field documentation.
+• Physical Demands / Work Environment: This in-person work opportunity is located in the National Capital Region and includes a combination of office work and field documentation.
 Site investigations in parks may require some physical exertion including walking over uneven terrain, long periods of standing, and exposure to elements such as sun, rain, and humidity.

 • Application Email: manager@preservenet.org

-Website National Park Service / NCPE Internship Program
+Website National Park Service/NCPE Internship Program

 The internship involves researching the landscape history and associated physical development of a historic property; site visits and field work to document existing conditions with photographs, maps, and graphics; analyzing landscape features; preparing CLI updates; entering information into the Cultural Resources Inventory System (CRIS) database; and performing other duties as assigned.
 This opportunity will allow the intern to learn about and participate in a preservation program by working directly with Federal cultural resource professionals in the National Capital Region – Preservation Services.